gigirassy/testingapollo/content/services.md

 <details><summary>Privacy</summary>
 By design, I do not log your usage of the services at all.
 The only things I log related to them are anonymous analytics of visits to this page via Umami, which can not personally identify you and are used to benefit the services via checking if they're being served fairly.

+Anubis logs your IP, but can not see what pages you actually visit.

 For encrypted services, I don't even know what's in the paste/upload/etc. I can only respond to a takedown if you have the full URL.

 For anything under frontends, takedown requests will be ignored as I have no control on what's on them.
 They're proxies.</details>